 Department Admission Requirements

-Applicants are considered in two groups: Direct Admission and Regular Admission.
-Admission is competitive.
+Applicants are considered in three groups - Entering Freshmen, Currently Enrolled UW Students, and Entering Transfers.
+Admission is capacity constrained.
 Completion of minimum requirements does not guarantee admission.

-Direct Admission: Computer Science and Engineering enrolls up to 30 percent of its incoming class directly out of high school, prior to the completion of university-level prerequisites.
-Freshman applicants to the University listing computer science or computer engineering as their intended major are automatically considered.
-Competitive applicants have taken calculus and at least one year of laboratory science (preferably physics) upon entering the University.
-Admission is for autumn quarter only.
+Entering Freshmen: The largest pathway for admission to Computer Science is directly out of high school, prior to completion of university-level prerequisites.
+Freshman applicants listing Computer Science as their intended major are automatically considered.
+Competitive applicants have usually taken the equivalent of four years of high school mathematics and at least one year of high school laboratory science upon entering the University.
+Admission is for autumn only.

-Course requirements: MATH 124, MATH 125, MATH 126 (or MATH 134, MATH 135, MATH 136); at least five credits of Natural World, including one of the following: PHYS 121, CHEM 142/CHEM 145, or BIOL 180 (or any approved science course that requires one of these courses as a prerequisite); CSE 142, CSE 143; and at least five credits of English composition.
-In addition to any AP credit, at least one calculus or post-calculus mathematics course and one approved Natural World course must be completed prior to applying to the department.
+- Currently Enrolled UW Students: A portion of each year's class is admitted after matriculating to UW.
+Admission is for autumn or spring quarter.
+Application deadlines: July 1 for autumn and January 15 for spring.
+To be considered, applicants must meet the following course requirements: MATH 124, MATH 125, MATH 126 (or MATH 134, MATH 135, MATH 136); minimum five credits of Natural World, including one of the following: PHYS 121, CHEM 142/CHEM 145, or BIOL 180 (or any approved science course that requires one of these courses as a prerequisite); CSE 142, CSE 143; at least five credits of English composition.

 Science (10 credits): 10 credits from the list of approved natural science courses in the CS&E handbook.
 Courses that meet the department's science requirement include PHYS 121, CHEM 142/CHEM 145, and any course in biology, chemistry, physics, earth and space sciences, astronomy, and atmospheric sciences that requires PHYS 121 or CHEM 142/CHEM 145 as a prerequisite.